unlock-protocol/docs/docs/core-protocol/public-lock/access-control.md

 ---
-title: Access Control
+title: Contract Management
 description: >-
   A description of the updated access control system for Unlock Protocol "Lock" contracts.
 sidebar_position: 2
 ---

-# Access Control
+# Contract Management

 ## Definitions

-First, let's define the elements of our Access control system for the purposes of this document.
+First, let's define the elements of our Contract Management system for the purposes of this document.

 ### Roles